DataSF/draft-publishing-standards/reference-index.md

-# Reference Data Index
+# Appendix: Reference Data Index

-Below is a table the reference datasets mentioned in this document.
+Below is a table of the reference datasets mentioned in this document.
 [View all the reference data below in the open data portal](https://data.sfgov.org/browse?tags=city%20reference%20data&sortBy=alpha).

 | Dataset | Description and Constraints | Reference Columns | Page(s) |
 | :--- | :--- | :--- | :--- |